-In addition to its public exhibition of the completed EES, the proponent is responsible for informing and engaging the public and stakeholders to identify and respond to their issues in conjunction with the EES studies.
+The proponent is responsible for informing and engaging the public and stakeholders to identify and respond to their issues in conjunction with the EES studies.
 Stakeholders include potentially affected parties, the local community and interested organisations and individuals, as well as government bodies.
 Under its EES consultation plan the proponent will inform the public and stakeholders about the EES process and associated investigations and provide opportunities for input and engagement during the EES investigations.
 The EES consultation plan is reviewed and amended in consultation with DELWP and the TRG before it is published on the planning website.
 The EES consultation plan will: